 You'll find your website becomes more Google friendly and your web pages will rank higher in the SERPS (Search Engine Result Pages)

 Browse through the apple website then come back to this page and discover what makes it a world-class website and how you can apply those features to yours.

-Lets Get started On Your World Class Website
+Lets Get Started On Your World Class Website

-1. A Responsive Framework
+2. A Responsive Framework